How to Increase Accountability in Your Culture

 To be effective, the objectives should be achievable with challenging, but reasonable, effort.

-It is the leaders’ job to be sure that employees have the means to achieve the desired end results.
-Identify the specific resources and capabilities needed for success along with the major obstacles you need to overcome across different levels of the organization.
-This can include customized training, access to special expertise, additional funding, more personnel and, above all, the leaders’ unwavering support.
+It is the leader’s responsibility to ensure employees have the tools, resources, and support necessary to achieve desired results.
+Success begins with identifying the specific capabilities required and the key obstacles that must be overcome across all levels of the organization.
+This might include customized training, access to specialized expertise, additional funding, expanded personnel, and — most critically — the consistent, visible support of leadership.

 The Bottom Line